ibrahimsiddik007/mass-transport-ticketing-system/README.md

 1.Run XAMPP
 2.Export the database into XAMPP
 3.Start Server and reload from the index.php
 4.Google Config you would have to manually configure otherwise it won't work.
-I did not pushed the file here because it contains secret key.
+I did not push the file here because it contains secret key.
 5.Also for the generation of the QR code make sure that you turn on the PHP GD Library.